Omar-p/learning-notes/aws/aws.md

 - Cost protection (i.e EC2 scaling) for unmitigated attacks that should have been mitigated.
   - ex: EC2 scaling event caused by excessive load.
 - Proactive Engagement & AWS Shield Response Team(SRT)
-  - SRT will contact you directly when availability or performance of your application is impacted by possible attack. which provide quickest level of response SRT start troubleshooting before contacting you.
+  - SRT will contact you directly when availability or performance of your application is impacted by possible attack. which provide the quickest level of response SRT start troubleshooting before contacting you.
 - WAF Integration - includes basic AWS WAF fees for Web ACL, rules, and web requests
-  - implement protect aganist L7 Attacks
+  - implement protect against L7 Attacks
 - provide Realtime metrics , reports of DDOS events and attacks.
-- Health-based detection (required to be able to use PET )- application specific health check, used by practive engagement team to detect attacks.
+- Health-based detection(use R53 health check) (required to be able to use PET )- application specific health check, used by proactive engagement team to detect attacks.
   - help you to reduce any false positive detected by AWS Shield.
 - Protection groups :
   - allow u to group resources together and apply the same protection to them.